barryclark/jekyll-now/_posts/2018/2018-06-24-causality.markdown

 | ..   |        |         |       |
 | 0    | 0      | 0       | 0     |

-In more realistic situations, a much more richer description of the variables could be used, such as a real value or even a vectorial description of for example which kinds of plants are present in which quantity.
+In more realistic situations, a we might use amuch more richer description of the variables, such as a real value or even a vectorial description of for example which kinds of plants are present in which quantity.

 ### A causal diagram